lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

 The report should be uploaded via CMS.
 The due date is October 13, 2024, 23:59.

-Everyone is expected to report on their project idea in the June 11, 2024, session, and to participate in discussion to give feedback to other students' ideas.
+Everyone is expected to report on their project idea in the June 14, 2024, session, and to participate in discussion to give feedback to other students' ideas.
+Feel free to come up with any ideas that might be interesting.
 Students may prepare a short slide deck on their idea.
-This will not be graded; the June 11 session is intended to help improve and finetune project ideas.
+This will not be graded; the June 14 session is intended to help improve and finetune project ideas.

 ## Contact